kartavtcev/mailing-schedule/README.md

 Design ideas:
 + build Minimal Viable Product.
 If it's too simple - I can add features, but overengineering is also a mistake.
   + console
-  + clarify requirements:
+  + clarify requirements (I emailed this question to you, got no reply in 1 day & implemented simplest way):
   ~if "the choices of multiple customers as input" to be continuous in time: use some persistence container (may be in-memory db)~
   if the input to happen once / (in a single point of time) than the solution would be a function:
   Input -> BuildSchedule -> Output , without a state